bradgarropy/dailytexascountry.com/content/posts/to-be-loved-by-you/index.md

 slug: to-be-loved-by-you
 title: To Be Loved By You
 date: 2020-05-14
-tags: ["unreleased", "lyrics", "chords"]
+tags: [unreleased, lyrics, chords]
-image: "images/parker.jpg"
+image: images/parker.jpg
 ---

 Let's put these whiskey drinkin' and country music listenin' nights to good use.
 I wish I would have been there at this show at [Cowboys Dancehall][cowboys] back in November 2019.
 [Parker McCollum][parker] played an unreleased song called _To Be Loved By You_.
 Here are the lyrics as best as I can tell.